bernicecpz/Unofficial_Tembusu_Page/README.md

 + Revisit enrollment process, especially at the setting password.
 It takes too long to load.
 [RESOLVED]
   - Discovered return value was not included in success condition, resulting in infinite loading.
 + Included temporary fix (13 Aug 2017) to remove all previous login tokens
-+ Included temporary fix to reload at first time

 # Meteor packages used
 To find out about the packages version and description, use command - "__meteor list__"